jefflabs/django-starter-template/README.md

 ## PostgreSQL Database

-We add a PostgreSQL (actually a PostGIS for geospatial stuff) database and an entrypoint to ensure Postgress is healthy befor Django is starterd.
+We add a PostgreSQL database and an entrypoint to ensure Postgress is healthy befor Django is starterd.

 The script (entrypoint.sh) is there to ensure Postgres is healthy befor Django is started.
 This script uses netcast.